James R. Jordan Sr.: Murder

-On July 23, 1993, while returning home after spending the day playing golf, Jordan, allegedly tired from being on the road so late, pulled his Lexus over to rest about an hour into his drive.
-He stopped in the parking lot of a Quality Inn at the intersection of U.S. 74 and I-95 south of Lumberton, North Carolina (though some say his car was moved to the parking lot from the side of the road later).
-Larry Martin Demery would testify that he and Daniel Andre Green spotted the car Michael had recently purchased for him (a red Lexus SC400 with the North Carolina license plate that read "UNC0023").
-Green shot James Jordan to death while he slept in his car and then stole the vehicle.
-His body was found on August 10 in a swamp in McColl, South Carolina.
-As his body was in a state of extreme decomposition, Jordan was not identified until August 13 with the help of dental records provided by the family dentist; his body had previously been cremated by the coroner due to lack of storage space, but his jaw and hands were preserved for identification and were later cremated and mailed with the rest of his ashes to Michael Jordan.
+On July 23, 1993, while returning home after a day of playing golf, Jordan stopped to rest during his drive in southeastern North Carolina.
+He parked his red Lexus SC400 in the parking lot of a Quality Inn near the intersection of U.S. 74 and Interstate 95, south of Lumberton.
+Some accounts have stated that the vehicle may have later been moved from the roadside into the parking lot.

+According to testimony later given by Larry Martin Demery, he and Daniel Andre Green noticed Jordan's vehicle, which had recently been purchased for him by his son, Michael Jordan.
+The vehicle bore the North Carolina license plate “UNC0023”.
+Prosecutors said that Green shot Jordan while he slept in the car before the pair stole the vehicle.
+Jordan's body was discovered on August 10, 1993, in a swamp near McColl, South Carolina.
+Due to advanced decomposition, he was not identified until August 13 through dental records supplied by the family dentist.

+Before identification was completed, the body had been cremated by the coroner because of limited storage space.
+Jordan's jaw and hands were preserved for identification purposes before later being cremated and returned to the family with the remaining ashes.

-Jordan's urn containing his ashes were placed inside a casket and buried at Rockfish African Methodist Episcopal Church in Teachey, North Carolina, on August 15, 1993.
+Jordan's ashes were placed in an urn inside a casket and buried at Rockfish African Methodist Episcopal Church in Teachey, North Carolina, on August 15, 1993.

-Green and Demery took other items from the car, including two NBA championship rings given to Jordan by his son.
-Green and Demery made several calls from Jordan's cell phone and as a result were quickly captured.
-After their arrest, Demery said that they had planned only to tie up their victim and that Green pulled the trigger for no reason.
-Both were convicted and sentenced to life imprisonment.
-The accusation was based only on Demery's testimony; Green did not testify.
-Defense counsel Woodberry Bowen said Demery had everything to gain by lying that Green was the shooter, and that Demery's testimony put him closer than he earlier admitted.